 This design flexibility allows the tolerance rings to be specifically designed for each application by varying a combination of; the complex ring geometry, material thickness, hardness and operating compression range to create an appropriate spring constant and hence a pre-determined retention forces and/or slip torques.

 The above equation gives you the radial force FR.
-This is useful to know to understand how much force the tolerance ring is putting onto mating components, but usually the axial force (FA) and the torque is needed too.
+This is useful to know to understand how much force the tolerance ring is putting onto mating components, but usually the axial force FA and the torque T is needed, too.

 Again, in theory these are fairly simple calculations.
-The axial force can be calculated by multiplying the radial force, FR, by the friction coefficient, or
+The axial force FA can be calculated by multiplying the radial force FR by the friction coefficient μ:

-And the torque by simply multiplying the axial force by the radius, or
+And the torque T by simply multiplying the axial force FA by half the ring diameter r:

 Again, these formulas will give a rough indication of performance, but in reality there are many factors that affect these such as material deformation, ‘ploughing’ effect of the waves on component and others.
 Because of this our engineers have developed sophisticated design tools that take into account these factors and allow us to predict the performance much more accurately.